RemTM/RemTModPack-FTB-Aether2/README.md

 5. Aiding of other players in any fashion is allowed.
 6. A standard currency/economy system will be made available at a later date.
 Players are asked to follow the currency system once established to promote fair trade, but will not be enforced.

+If any of the first 3 rules are broken with no clear reason as to why it was broken, the player who broke the rule(s) will be punished.
+The severity of the punishment will be decided by me, the server admin, while taking into account any opinions voiced by any other players involved.

 Interested in Aether 2?
 =======================